uzh-rpg/rpg_trajectory_evaluation/README.md

 * `--mul_trials`: will analyze `n` runs.
 In the case of `n > 1`, the estimate files should end with a number suffix (e.g., `stamped_traj_estimate0.txt`).
 Default: `None`

 #### Advanced: Different estimation type
-Sometimes, a SLAM algorithm outputs different types of trajectories, such as real-time poses and optimized keyframe poses (e.g., pose graph).
+Sometimes, a SLAM algorithm outputs different types of trajectories, such as real-time poses and optimized keyframe poses (e.g., pose graph, bundle adjustment).
 By specifying the estimation type (at the end of the command line), you can ask the script to analyze different files, for example
 * `--est_type traj_est`: analyze `stamped_traj_estimate.txt`
 * `--est_type pose_graph`: analyze `stamped_pose_graph_estimate.txt`
 * `--est_type traj_est pose_graph`: analyze both.
 In this case you can find the results in corresponding sub-directories in `saved_results` and `plots`.

-The mapping from the `est_type` to file names is defined in `scripts/fn_constants.py`.
+The mapping from the `est_type` to file names (i.e., `stamped_*.txt`) is defined in `scripts/fn_constants.py`.
 This is also used for analyzing multiple trajectories.
+You can find an example in `results/euroc_vislam_mono` for comparing real-time poses and bundle adjustment estimates.

 ### Multiple trajectory estimates